specs-sh/microspec/docs/_pages/docs.md

 The `errexit` option (_or `set -e` for short_) is what allows us to immediately fail a test whenever any statement is executed which returns a non-zero exit code.

+Without this feature enabled, tests will fail in one of these cases:

+- A test fails if the function returns a non-zero exit code, e.g. `return 1`
+- A test fails if the function exits with a non-zero exit code, e.g. `exit 1`

 ## <i class="fad fa-arrows-v"></i> Setup and Teardown